hsuonsivu/hsupublic/3d-models/README.md

 base.
 Alternatively, if this option is not on, extra supports are generated for towers.

-plated: Circumference of the baseplate.
+plated: circumference of the baseplate.
 This will control the circumference of the shield, make it larger if you have larger thing to put inside.
 Other variables are based on this.

-bugprotection: enable but protection mesh.
+bugprotection: enable bug protection mesh.
 Bottom of mesh has a small part which suitable opening can be snapped off to allow cables through.
 The base includes small clips to hold bug mesh in place.